-With three of the most prolific rock guitarists in the world (GE Smith (Roger Waters band /Bob Dylan & SNL band) Jim Weider (The Band & Levon Helm Band),Duke Levine (Peter Wolf, , Rosanne Cash, ) this is sure to be a historic night of Blues & Roots Rock & Roll.
-Playing tunes from Roy Buchanan, Little Richard, Neil Young,Lee Dorsey and Steve Winwood, Sam Cooke and more!
+With two of the most prolific rock guitarists in the world: GE Smith (Hall & Oats /Bob Dylan & SNL band), Jim Weider (The Band & Levon Helm Band), , this is sure to be a historic night of Blues & Roots Rock & Roll.
+Playing tunes from Roy Buchanan, Little Richard, Neil Young, Jimmy Reed ,Steve Winwood, Sam Cooke and more!

-JIM WEIDER, a master of classic telecaster guitar, is renowned for his rock and blues-based signature sound.
+Jim Weider, a master of classic telecaster guitar, is renowned for his rock and blues-based signature sound.
 He is among a select group of musicians with an endorsement from Fender and, for the past three decades, he's earned enormous respect from fellow musicians and music fans throughout the world.